theyashkumar1/MOVIE-RECOMMENDATION-SYSTEM/README.md

 To run this notebook:
 1. Download the dataset from the above link.
 2. Place the files (`tmdb_5000_movies.csv`, `tmdb_5000_credits.csv`) in the same folder as this notebook.
+3. Run the notebook in Jupyter or Colab